V4Fire/Client/src/core/component/decorators/watch/README.md

 ## Additional options

-The `@watch` decorator can accept any options that the `watch` function from the `core/object/watch` module can accept, so please refer to the documentation for that module.
-In addition, the decorator can accept some extra parameters.
+The `@watch` decorator can accept any options compatible with the watch function from the `core/object/watch` module.
+For a more detailed list of these options, please refer to that module's documentation.
+The decorator can also accommodate additional parameters.

 ### [handler]

-A handler (or a name of the component method) that is invoked on watcher events.
+A function (or the name of a component method) that gets triggered on watcher events.

 ```typescript
 import iBlock, { component, field, watch } from 'components/super/i-block/i-block';